arochadaniel/zip-lookup/README.md

 - UI/UX: the UI/UX of the application is really simple, it has just what is needed to function.
 With more time I could add animations, a dark mode, a navigation bar, etc.

 - Feedback: the user feedback is really simple, just messages of success, failure and loading spinners.
 With more time, I could add snackbars, improved messages, confirmation dialogs, and more.

+- Zip codes API: Zippopotam is a really old api.
+If you search for a non existing country/zipcode, it throws an error.
+I had to handle this error with no specific messages from the API inside the controller.
+Maybe changing to another well-mantained zip code api could improve things.